 Background

-The region of present-day Djibouti was the site of the medieval Ifat and Adal Sultanates.
-In the late 19th century, treaties signed by the Afar sultans with the French allowed the latter to establish the colony of French Somaliland in 1862.
+Present-day Djibouti was the site of the medieval Ifat and Adal Sultanates.
+In the late 19th century, the Afar sultans signed treaties with the French that allowed the latter to establish the colony of French Somaliland in 1862.
 The French signed additional treaties with the ethnic Somali in 1885.

 Djibouti occupies a strategic geographic location at the intersection of the Red Sea and the Gulf of Aden.
 Its ports handle 95% of Ethiopia’s trade.
 Djibouti’s ports also service transshipments between Europe, the Middle East, and Asia.
-The government holds longstanding ties to France, which maintains a military presence in the country, as does the US, Japan, Italy, Germany, Spain, and China.
+The government has longstanding ties to France, which maintains a military presence in the country, as do the US, Japan, Italy, Germany, Spain, and China.

 Visit the Definitions and Notes page to view a description of each topic.